Software provider Sprinklr reveals 19% jump in revenue in IPO filing

 Sprinklr confidentially submitted paperwork for its IPO in March, with the company’s plans coming at a time when the U.S. IPO market is going through an unprecedented bull run, led mainly by technology stocks which have seen high investor demand.

-Coinbase Global Inc (COIN.O), Roblox Corp (RBLX.N), Affirm Holdings Inc (AFRM.O) and Coupang Inc all popped in their market debuts this year.
+Coinbase Global Inc, Roblox Corp, Affirm Holdings Inc and Coupang Inc all popped in their market debuts this year.

 Morgan Stanley, J.P.
 Morgan, Citigroup, Barclays and Wells Fargo Securities are among the lead underwriters for Sprinklr’s IPO.
 The company said it will apply to list its shares on the New York Stock Exchange under the ticker symbol “CXM”.